 “This finding suggests that the expression levels of GATA2 direct downstream targets, a subset of the full GATA2 regulated genes, can mathematically serve as surrogate reporters of the GATA2 activities in the human endometrium tissues, which supports that observing gene expression patterns of GATA2 direct downstream target genes is able to reflect GATA2’s activities in this context.”

+Response to “Why are the results provided in zipped file, are they so large?”

+The SEM fitting results include both model fitting statistics (SEMfitting.txt) and three-node image (SEMplot.png), therefore, they are put into a “zipped file”.
+These two are different file type, we choose to use a zipped file, which can be downloaded by the users then unzipped.
+It is not large, and only for the convenient purpose.
+We have modified the codes accordingly to address reviewer’s comment as well.

 Discussion: line 204: how different is your package from MplusAutomation?
 Are there any other similar R packages?
 What advantage your packages bring compared to these other software?

 Response